openhab/openhab-addons/bundles/org.openhab.binding.icloud/README.md

 }
 ```

-The device ID can be found in the Paper UI inbox.
+The device ID can be found in the Inbox after it has been discovered.
 The information *@ "World"* is optional.

 ### icloud.items